Normalized Benchmarking is a method to compare portfolios with differing equity and fixed income allocations.

 We then match the weight of the selected ETFs to the allocation of the corresponding asset types within its respective aggregate portfolio.
 For example, the amount of the Vanguard Total Stock Market ETF in the Equity Portfolio of the Normalized Benchmark matches the weight of domestic stocks in the Equity Aggregate Portfolio.
 This creates the Equity and Fixed Income Portfolios of the Normalized Benchmark that represent the robo portfolios’ equity and fixed income holdings, respectively.

 Now that we have constructed the Equity and Fixed Income Normalized Benchmark Portfolios, we can use it to compare performance across accounts within the previously determined investment universes.
-In current reports, the equity/ fixed income mix of a portfolio’s benchmark is updated according to the equity allocation of the portfolio on the last day of the previous quarter.
+In current reports, the equity/ fixed income mix of a portfolio’s benchmark is updated according to the equity allocation of the portfolio at the end of each calendar year.
 Alternatives, including commodities, allocations are handled by proportionally splitting the alternatives allocation into equity and fixed income when calculating the benchmark weights.

 For example, if we are measuring a portfolio with 60% equities and 40% bonds and cash, we create a benchmark that is made up of 60% of the equity benchmark and 40% of the fixed income benchmark.
 If we are measuring a portfolio with 65% equities and 35% fixed income, a benchmark is created, again using the Equity and Fixed Income Portfolios of the Normalized Benchmark, but in a 65% to 35% proportion.